A neural network-based approach to hybrid systems identification for control: A neural network-based representation of hybrid systems

-To ensure a unique optimizer for \eqref{eq:optnet} so that there is no ambiguity in the definition of the dynamics in \eqref{eq:neural_network}, during the training phase we will impose strict convexity of \eqref{eq:optnet}, i.e., $Q\in\bbS^s_{\succ 0}$.
-This will be made possible in view of the main technical features possessed by the \gls{NN} $\mc N_\theta$ illustrated in Fig.~\ref{fig:NN_architecture}, which are established next:
+To ensure a unique optimizer for \eqref{eq:optnet} so that there is no ambiguity in the definition of the dynamics in \eqref{eq:neural_network}, during the training phase we will impose $Q\in\bbS^s_{\succ 0}$.
+This will be made possible in view of the main technical features possessed by the \gls{NN} in Fig.~\ref{fig:NN_architecture}, established next:

-\begin{proposition} The {\gls{NN}} $\mc N_\theta : \R^p \times \R^n \times \R^m \to \R^n$ in \eqref{eq:neural_network}, consisting of an {OptNet} layer and a affine buffer layer in cascade, enjoys the following properties: \begin{itemize} \item[(i)] In \eqref{eq:optnet}, assume that $Q\in\bbS^s_{\succ 0}$ and that $A$ has full row rank.
+\begin{proposition} The {\gls{NN}} $\mc N_\theta : \R^p \times \R^n \times \R^m \to \R^n$ in \eqref{eq:neural_network} enjoys the following properties: \begin{itemize} \item[(i)] In \eqref{eq:optnet}, assume that $Q\in\bbS^s_{\succ 0}$ and that $A$ has full row rank.
 Then the output of $\mc N_\theta$ in \eqref{eq:neural_network} is differentiable \gls{wrt} the whole set of parameters $\theta$; \item[(ii)] $\mc N_\theta$ can represent any continuous {\gls{PWA}} mapping defined over $\Omega$.
 Specifically, in case the mapping to be modelled is defined over a regular partition of $\Omega$ with $r$ pieces, then the number of constraints that we require to reproduce it is no more than $2nr$, i.e., $l \le 2 n r$, and $s\le2n$. \end{itemize} \end{proposition} \begin{pf} (i) Since the composition of differentiable mappings remains differentiable, the proof follows by combining \cite[Th.~1]{amos2017optnet}, which proves differentiability of $z^\star(x,u)$ \gls{wrt} the OptNet parameters under the postulated conditions on matrices $Q$ and $A$, and the fact that any successor state $x^+$ is defined by an affine combination of $z^\star(x, u)$ for any state-input pair $(x, u)$, which is hence differentiable \gls{wrt} both $W$ and $c$.\\ (ii) This part follows from Standing Assumption~\ref{standing:bounded} and \cite[Th.~2]{hempel2014inverse} directly.
 In fact, if one chooses $c=0$, and parameters $Q, q, A, b, G, h$ so that \eqref{eq:optnet} becomes: